scwx2021/CodingChallenge/README.md

 Assumptions:
  - Assuming there is only one word in a line.
  - Assuming file is always populated with data.
+ - Assuming not more than one large numbers are present.
+If more than one large words are present, only first large word is picked and transposed.

 -TestCases:
   - Positive: